Drutol/AoLibs/AoLibs/docs/navigation-android.md

 You are supposed to add all your bindings in `InitBindings` method which is called once per fragment instance or when bindigs need to be recreated.

-If you don't have any bindings added to `Bindings`, yet you don't wat the method to be fired again you can call this constructor:
+If you don't have any bindings added to `Bindings`, yet you don't want the method to be fired again you can call this constructor:
 ```cs
 public NavigationFragmentBase(bool hasNonTrackableBindings = false);
 ```